How to Lock a Folder on Windows 11 Using Built-in Encryption Function

 There are several reasons why you cannot password-protect a folder directly in Windows 11:

-- To encrypt a folder, you need the necessary permissions on it and its files.
+- To encrypt a folder, you need the necessary permissions to access it and its files.
 Ensure you have the appropriate administrative privileges or ownership rights to perform encryption operations.

-- Some encryption methods, such as BitLocker, may require specific hardware components, such as a Trusted Platform Module (TPM) or a compatible USB flash drive, to perform folder encryption.
+- Some encryption methods, such as BitLocker, may require specific hardware components, such as a Trusted Platform Module (TPM) or a compatible USB flash drive.
 Check if your system meets the necessary hardware requirements for the encryption method you are trying to use.

 If you have any queries we missed addressing, check out the section below.